JackyMeng/WNM499_Midterm/README.md

-# Thi is my project
+# This is my project

 This is my markdown description it is pretty good